Introduction to jQuery load()

 This is the playground for most of the jQuery related concepts.
 We would be using this playground throughout this article.

-Now, fire up your browser and go to any websites which is built upon jQuery.
+Now, fire up your browser and go to any websites which are built upon jQuery.
 For the purpose of this article, we need a server that can return us data.
 What better website than the encyclopedia of data – Wikipedia (https://en.wikipedia.org/wiki/JQuery).
 Fortunately, it is built upon the jQuery framework as well.
 Serves our purpose.

 Open the developer console.